Blog

 When the Drasnys discovered the structure on the edge of Hall’s old town district during a Christmas vacation with Ursula’s parents in 2014, it had fallen into disrepair.
 The building first appeared in historical documents in 1450 and for over 500 years it housed a variety of businesses.
 What was once a warehouse was transformed into a stylish haven for the city’s guests.
 Its name pays homage to its past as a foreign trading post of the Hanseatic League (‘Kontor’).
 After being incompetently repaired and restored periodically over time, the building was in desperate need of renovation.
 Above all, it had suffered significant structural deterioration.
 Beams were cut, ceilings were in danger of collapsing and oriels were in danger of falling.
 Ursula cites the structural engineer: “This building stands upright only because it is used to do so.”

-Of Courage, Ingenuousness and Rational Decision Making
+Courage, Ingenuity and Rational Decision-Making

-Does it take courage or ingenuousness to convert a rotting building into a high end boutique hotel?
+Does it take courage or ingenuitiy to convert a rotting building into a high end boutique hotel?
 Marek says: “It requires lots of guts and commitment.
 This is not the time for being ingenuous.”
 That is the rational part.
 Ursula to the contrary says: “I think I was completely naive.
 I never thought we wouldn’t make it.
 Four times the amount of the purchase went into renovation and furnishings, but Marek worked so hard that we saved a lot of money at the same time.”

 In addition to courage and ingenuousness, the necessary heart for such an ambitious task comes from personal commitment and perseverance.
 Plus, you have to stay flexible to cope with unpredicted challenges: The original idea of opening a bed and breakfast was soon abandoned.
 Instead, they took that step of becoming a conceptual boutique hotel.
 When there was not enough money to restore seven rooms, they did only five.
 The preservation maintained the historic nature of the building, so no two guest rooms are alike.
 “Each room, however, exudes character and has a soul and a story,” explains Marek.